pvjacl/pvjacl.github.io/README.md

 | `pubDate:`      | Date to publish event on the website | "May 20, 2024" |
 | `eventDate:`    | Date of the event     | "August 17, 2024" |

+## Add a chapter event

+Adding a chapter event is identical to adding a gallery event *except* that the event descriptions must be in the ```src/content/events``` folder.

 ### Preserve the CNAME file